Faculty and staff members play a vital role in identifying students who may benefit from the services provided by the Counseling Center.

-Students will often turn to trusted teachers, coaches, and supervisors for informal advice and support.
-Although you are not expected to provide counseling, it may be helpful for you to become familiar with signs that indicate a student is having difficulties of an emotional or psychological nature so you can respond effectively when students approach you with problems.
+Students will often turn to trusted faculty, advisors, coaches, and mentors for informal advice and support.
+Although you are not expected to provide counseling, it may be helpful for you to become familiar with signs that indicate a student is experiencing emotional distress so you can respond effectively when students approach you with a concern.
 This section is designed to help you to do the following:

 You should consider making a referral to the Counseling Center if you notice any of the following:

 Some students may be initially hesitant about seeking counseling.
 When you have decided that professional counseling is indicated, tell the student directly and clearly why you are making the referral.

 Short-term counseling is provided to all students enrolled in a degree program.
 If a student has difficulties that need more frequent and/or longer-term counseling to address adequately, we may suggest other resources that would be more appropriate.